8l4ckSh33p/passwords/README.md

-# Passwords for ownCloud Server 8
+# Password Manager for ownCloud Server 8

 ## Introduction
 This is a Password Manager for viewing, editing and generating passwords (see 'img/example.png' for a screenshot).
 You can insert and manage your own passwords or randomly generate new ones.
 Some characters are excluded upon password generation for readability purposes (1, I, l and B, 8 and o, O, 0).
 Passwords are stored encrypted into the ownCloud database (read Security part for details).